dice-group/IGUANA/README.md

 Per query metrics:
 * Queries Per Second (QPS)
     * Number of successful and failed queries
     * result size
+    * queries per second
     * sum of execution times
 * Each Query Execution (EQE)
+    * time the query execution took
+    * if it was succesfull or not

 You can change these in the **resultprocessor** configuration file.